Coinbase to be listed on Nasdaq in cryptocurrency milestone | DW | 14.04.2021

 Coinbase was also recently charged by the US Commodity Futures Trading Commission (CFTC) for "reporting false, misleading, or inaccurate" information about cryptocurrencies and manipulating the market between 2015 and 2018.

 Without admitting wrongdoing, Coinbase paid a $6.5 million fine.
-The fine forced the company to push back its listing date on Wall Street.
+The fine forced the company to push back its Wall Street listing date.

 The platform, which was founded in 2012, allows users to buy and sell about 50 cryptocurrencies.
 Around 56 million people use the platform, and a little more than 6 million people make transactions there each month, according to its data.
-Amid the cryptocurrency boom, other virtual currencies, such as ether, Litecoin and Stellar Lumens, have also gained popularity.
+Amid the cryptocurrency boom, other virtual currencies — such as ether, Litecoin and Stellar Lumens — have also gained ground.

 As a result of the surge in popularity, Coinbase's revenue has increased almost tenfold in the course of a year, to $1.8 billion in the first quarter.
 Its profit increased 25-fold, between $730 to $800 million.